naren200/naren200.github.io/_posts/2023-10-25-pytorchTensorflow.md

 ### Installing PyTorch

-<div class="bullet">&#8226; Install Nvidia Drivers: Ensure your Nvidia driver version is at least 535 for compatibility with PyTorch.</div>
+ - Install Nvidia Drivers: Ensure your Nvidia driver version is at least 535 for compatibility with PyTorch.

-<div class="bullet">&#8226;Install Global CUDA 12.2: Make sure to install CUDA 12.2 globally.</div>
+ - Install Global CUDA 12.2: Make sure to install CUDA 12.2 globally.

-<div class="bullet">&#8226;Install CuDNN: Install CuDNN version 8.9.
-You can check compatibility on the <a href="https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html">NVIDIA CuDNN Support Matrix</a></div>
+ - Install CuDNN: Install CuDNN version 8.9.
+You can check compatibility on the <a href="https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html">NVIDIA CuDNN Support Matrix</a>

-<div class="bullet">&#8226;Install PyTorch:  You can install PyTorch with the appropriate CUDA version using the following command:</div>
+ - Install PyTorch:  You can install PyTorch with the appropriate CUDA version using the following command:

    ```bash
    conda install pytorch torchvision torchaudio pytorch-cuda=12.2 -c pytorch -c nvidia